amolkharche13/stackstate-docs/setup/security/authentication/oidc.md

         access_type: offline

     # map the groups from OIDC provider
-    # to the 4 standard roles in SUSE Observability (guest, powerUser and admin)
+    # to the 4 standard roles in SUSE Observability (guest, powerUser, k8sTroubleshooter and admin)
     roles:
       guest: ["oidc-guest-role-for-stackstate"]
       powerUser: ["oidc-power-user-role-for-stackstate"]
       admin: ["oidc-admin-role-for-stackstate"]
+      k8sTroubleshooter: ["oidc-troubleshooter-role-for-stackstate"]
 ```

 Follow the steps below to configure SUSE Observability to authenticate using OIDC: